Man found guilty of holding down teen while he was raped at a youth center in 1998

 “I can see it happening, but I can’t do anything,” he testified.
 “I was just not there.
 But there.”

+“God is good and the truth prevailed.
+And I was believed," he said as he left the courthouse.

-Asbury shook his head as he was handcuffed and thanked his family and supporters as he was led away.
+Meanwhile, Asbury shook his head as he was handcuffed and thanked his family and supporters as he was led away.
+His defense attorney, David Rothstein, left the courthouse without offering any comment.
+Asbury will be held without bail until he’s sentenced in January.

+“We hope that this brings the victim some relief,” state Assistant Attorney General Adam Woods said of the verdict.

-Last week, Gilpatrick got into several heated exchanges during cross-examination, and at one point called the defense lawyer a “sick man” as the attorney urged him to repeat his claim of rape over and over.
+Last week, Gilpatrick got into several heated exchanges during cross-examination, and at one point called Rothstein a “sick man” as the defense attorney urged him to repeat his claim of rape over and over.

-During closing arguments, the lawyer, David Rothstein, said “I want to apologize to anyone I may have upset during that exchange, or any other exchange.”
+During closing arguments, Rothstein said, “I want to apologize to anyone I may have upset during that exchange, or any other exchange.”

 Rothstein said Gilpatrick lived in an imaginary world in which he’d created villains to explain things that had gone wrong in his life.